 - Drugs, Hormones and the Brain

-- The degree provides graduate basis for registration and membership with the British Psychological Society (assuming a 2.2 or above is achieved).
+- The degree provides graduate basis of chartered membership and membership with the British Psychological Society (assuming a 2.2 or above is achieved).
 This can be important as an entry qualification for postgraduate professional training in psychology.

 - A full range of laboratory and technical facilities is used in the teaching of experimental psychology, including brain imaging facilities (fMRI, EEG), psychophysics, eye tracking and the use of information technology.

 - All of our academic staff are actively engaged in research and many have international reputations in their field.

 - Our courses will help you to develop specific skills in the practical methods associated with your discipline.
 We take particular pride in both the quality of our teaching and the extensive pastoral care of our students.

 - We enjoy greater funding than many other comparable academic schools and departments in Britain.

 We pursue excellence in both teaching and research.
 Our aim is to produce degree programmes which combine innovative and classical teaching methods with leading-edge research, and which recognise the value of practical work experience in the learning process.
 We take great pride in both the quality of teaching and the extensive pastoral care of our students.

 This course will help you to develop specific skills in the practical methods associated with psychology.
 A full range of laboratory and technical facilities is used in the teaching of experimental psychology, psychophysics and the use of information technology.

 All members of the academic staff are actively engaged in research and many have international reputations in their field.
 Their innovative findings feed into your courses to ensure that teaching is up-to-date.

 Each module will involve two to three hours of contact time per week.
 Students will also spend a great deal of their time in private study and preparing assignments.